 The court will then make a decision on whether your application for extra time to pay the debt will be granted.

 It’s advisable to seek professional assistance if you’ve received a Simple Procedure Notice of Claim.
 This ensures you take action appropriate to your circumstances, and benefit from a better understanding of your options.

 Scotland Debt Solutions has extensive experience of court process in Scotland, and can help you deal with a Simple Procedure Notice of Claim.
-Call one of our experts to arrange a free same-day meeting at one of four offices around Scotland.
+Call one of our experts to arrange a free same-day meeting at one of five offices around Scotland.